RaphielGang/Telegram-Paperplane/README.md

  - `.asmoff`:                      Turns off the Anti-Spam Handler

+ - `.term command`:                Executes a terminal command(Linux if heroku)

+ - `.bigspam`:                     For huge spams like 1k

 Clone this and try to add features to it, make pull requests to merge it ;)